2021 Except for 2020 (due to Covid-19 restrictions), for many years we’ve run a raffle to raise funds for our insurance expenses and other projects.

-Tickets are $5 each, or 5 for $20, and can also be purchased at the Powell River Museum or from members.
+Tickets are $5 each, or 5 for $20, and can also be purchased at the Railroad on Sundays, Powell River Museum or from members.

 2019 Another successful raffle.
 708 of 800 tickets sold; profits went to the Willingdon Beach Trail insurance, and the Forestry Museum operation the draw took place at Arts Alive in the Park 18 Aug Winners Large Sealhead: Susan Bleakney Vancouver Island, Smaller Sealhead: Bev Squires, lower mainland,

 Proceeds to the trail insurance and Forestry Museum staffing.

 Catherine Johnston of Powell River was pleased to get the call after the draw at 4 pm, Sunday Aug 20, on the Arts Alive stage.

 We sold out of tickets early Sunday Aug 20 when we reached the total authorized: $3,000.